Connected sums and finite energy foliations I: Contact connected sums: Introduction and the main result

-\item For any $C\in\F$, the Fredholm index $\ind(C)$ (see Section \ref{s:fredholm} below) is $0$, $1$, or $2$. \end{enumerate} The word ``stable'' here is meant to connote the fact that both the existence of such a finite energy foliation and its basic structure will persist under suitable sufficiently small perturbations of the data $(\lambda, J)$.
+A finite energy foliation $\F$ for the data $(M, \lambda, J)$ is said to be \emph{stable} if: \begin{enumerate} \item For any $C\in\F$, $C$ is either a trivial cylinder over a periodic orbit or the Fredholm index $\ind(C)$ (see Section \ref{s:fredholm} below) is either $1$ or $2$. \item For any two curves $C_{1}$, $C_{2}\in\F$ with $\ind(C_{i})\in\br{1, 2}$, the holomorphic intersection number from \cite{siefring2011} (see Section \ref{s:intersections} below) $C_{1}*C_{2}$ vanishes. \end{enumerate} The word ``stable'' here is meant to connote the fact that both the existence of such a finite energy foliation and its basic structure will persist under suitable sufficiently small perturbations of the data $(\lambda, J)$.
 As we will discuss in Section \ref{s:foliating-curves} below, a stable finite energy foliation necessarily consists of only punctured spheres and is invariant under the $\R$-action on $\R\times M$ given by shifting the $\R$-coordinate.
 The $\R$-invariance in turn lets us conclude that the projections of the curves in the foliation to the $3$-manifold $M$ are embedded, transverse to the flow of the Reeb vector field, and foliate the complement of a finite collection of periodic orbits in $M$.

 The study of finite energy foliations was initiated by Hofer, Wysocki, and Zehnder in \cite{hwz:convex} in which they use the existence of a finite energy foliation to construct a global surface of section of disk type for a $3$-dimensional strictly convex energy surface in $(\R^{4}, \sum_{i=1}^{2}dx_{i}\wedge dy_{i})$.
 This work was extended in \cite{hwz:foliations} where the same authors show that any nondegenerate star-shaped hypersurface in $\R^{4}$ admits a stable finite energy foliation.
 Using this fact, they then show that there exists a Baire set of star-shaped hypersurfaces in $\R^{4}$ so that any given hypersurface in this set has either precisely two or infinitely many periodic orbits.